 Texas Railroad History - Tower 90 - Victoria

 In 1881, the New York, Texas & Mexican (NYT&M) Railway was chartered as part of a grand plan to build a railroad from New York City to Mexico City.
 The enterprise was organized by Italian financier Count Joseph Telferner.
 Work began in Texas with construction of a 91-mile line from Rosenberg through Wharton to Victoria.
-It was completed in 1882, mostly built by laborers brought in from Italy (and thus nicknamed "the Macaroni Line".)
-The NYT&M's grand plan was curtailed when the railroad was acquired by SP in 1885, although it continued to operate under its own name.
+It was completed in 1882, mostly built by laborers brought in from Italy (and thus nicknamed the Macaroni Line.)
+The NYT&M's plan was curtailed when the railroad was acquired by SP in 1885, although it continued to operate under its own name.
 In 1905, SP fully merged the NYT&M into the GH&SA.

-Although Victoria was an endpoint for the SLB&M -- their tracks did not proceed beyond the town -- it was an important population center and Yoakum anticipated significant traffic.
-Passenger and freight depots were built about two miles west of where the SLB&M crossed the GH&SA line to Beeville.
-The railroads decided to build a manned interlocking tower at this crossing, and it was commissioned as Tower 90 by the Railroad Commission of Texas (RCT) on January 3, 1913 hosting a 12-function mechanical interlocking plant.
-A 12-function plant was typically the standard minimum configuration for a crossing with no connecting tracks, having controls for a home signal, a distant signal and a derail in each of the four directions.
-Whether this was the actual configuration of Tower 90 has not been determined.
+Victoria was an important population center and an endpoint for the SLB&M; its tracks did not proceed beyond the town.
+Yoakum anticipated significant traffic there, so passenger and freight depots were built downtown, about two miles west of where the SLB&M crossed the GH&SA line to Beeville.
+The railroads decided to build a manned interlocking tower at this crossing, and it was commissioned as Tower 90 by RCT on January 3, 1913 with a 12-function mechanical plant.
+This appears to have been a typical minimal interlocker for a crossing that had no connecting tracks.
+The twelve functions would be a home signal, a distant signal and a derail in each of the four directions (specific documentation of Tower 90's interlocker functions has not been found.)
 The 1917 Sanborn Fire Insurance map of Victoria shows the tower to be a two-story structure, but no photos of this tower have been located.

 Right: An 1870 edition of the American Railroad Journal published an advertisement for the public auction of the SA&MG's assets.
 Note that the sale includes "1 Worthless lot of Blacksmiths Tools".